-- Properties: - Generation of all clusters in all subspaces => overlapping clusters - Subspace clustering algorithms usually rely on bottom-up subspace search - Worst-case: complete enumeration of all subspaces, i.e. $O(2^d)$ time - See some sample bottom-up algorithms on the following slides ...
+- Properties (APRIORI-style algorithms): - Generation of all clusters in all subspaces => overlapping clusters - Subspace clustering algorithms usually rely on bottom-up subspace search - Worst-case: complete enumeration of all subspaces, i.e. $O(2^d)$ time - Complete results - See some sample bottom-up algorithms coming up ...

+CLIQUE [AGGR98]

-- CLIQUE [AGGR98] - Cluster model - Each dimension is partitioned into ξ equi-sized intervals called units - A k-dimensional unit is the intersection of k 1-dimensional units (from different dimensions) - A unit u is considered dense if the fraction of all data points in u exceeds the threshold τ - A cluster is a maximal set of connected dense units
+- Cluster model - Each dimension is partitioned into ξ equi-sized intervals called units - A k-dimensional unit is the intersection of k 1-dimensional units (from different dimensions) - A unit u is considered dense if the fraction of all data points in u exceeds the threshold τ - A cluster is a maximal set of connected dense units

-- Downward-closure property holds for dense units - Algorithm - All dense cells are computed using the bottom-up approach - A heuristics based on the coverage of a subspace is used to further prune units that are dense but are in less interesting subspaces (coverage of subspace S = fraction of data points covered by the dense units of S) - All connected dense units in a common subspace are merged to generate the subspace clusters - Minimal cluster descriptions are generated - Discussion - Input: ξ and τ specifying the density threshold - Output: all clusters in all subspaces, clusters may overlap - Uses a fixed density threshold for all subspaces (in order to ensure the downward closure property) - Simple but efficient cluster model
+- Downward-closure property holds for dense units - Algorithm - All dense cells are computed using APRIORI-style search - A heuristics based on the coverage of a subspace is used to further prune units that are dense but are in less interesting subspaces (coverage of subspace S = fraction of data points covered by the dense units of S) - All connected dense units in a common subspace are merged to generate the subspace clusters

+- Input: ξ and τ specifying the density threshold - Output: all clusters in all subspaces, clusters may overlap - Uses a fixed density threshold for all subspaces (in order to ensure the downward closure property) - Simple but efficient cluster model

-- ENCLUS [CFZ99]
+ENCLUS [CFZ99]

-- Cluster model uses a fixed grid similar to CLIQUE

-- Algorithm first searches for subspaces rather than for dense units

-- Subspaces are evaluated following three criteria

-- Coverage (see CLIQUE)

-- Entropy

-- Indicates how densely the points are packed in the corresponding subspace (the higher the density, the lower the entropy)

-- Implements the downward closure property
+- Cluster model uses a fixed grid similar to CLIQUE - Algorithm first searches for subspaces rather than for dense units - Subspaces are evaluated following three criteria - Coverage (see CLIQUE) - Entropy - Indicates how densely the points are packed in the corresponding subspace (the higher the density, the lower the entropy) - Implements the downward closure property - Correlation - Indicates how the attributes of the corresponding subspace are correlated to each other - Implements an upward closure property and

-- Correlation

-- Indicates how the attributes of the corresponding subspace are correlated to each other

-- Implements an upward closure property

-- Subspace search algorithm is bottom-up similar to CLIQUE but determines subspaces having - Entropy below threshold $\boldsymbol{\omega}$ - Correlation above threshold $\boldsymbol{\epsilon}$
+Subspace search algorithm is bottom-up similar to CLIQUE but determines subspaces having

+Entropy $< \omega$